European Shorthair: Appearance

 The breed resembles a domestic shorthair and is of medium size with a muscular body.
 The face is well rounded with well developed cheekbones.
 The ears are of medium size and slightly rounded at the tip.
-Eyes are round and open.
-The eye can be any colour including odd eyed.
+The eyes are round and open, and can be any colour including odd eyed.
 The neck is of medium length and muscular.
 The tail is of medium length, thick at the base with a rounded tip.

 Coat

 The European Shorthair's coat is short, dense, and glossy.

 Coat Colour

-All natural colours are permitted, such as black, red, blue and cream, with or without tabby, tortoiseshell, silver or white markings, though the combination of tabby with white and smoke with white is not allowed in FIFe.
+All natural Western colours are permitted, such as black, blue, red, and cream, with or without tabby, tortoiseshell, silver or white spotting; though the combination of tabby with white and smoke with white is not allowed in FIFe.
 Solid white is also permitted.
 The eye colour corresponds to the coat colour and may be yellow, green or orange.
 Blue or odd-eyed individuals are permitted if the coat colour is white.